apache/spark/docs/sql-programming-guide.md

      <td><code>numPartitions</code></td>
      <td>
        The number of partitions that can be used, if set.
 It works by limiting both read and write operations' parallelism.
-If the number of partitions to write exceeds this limit, the operation will coalesce the data set to fewer partitions before writing.
 In other words, this determines the maximum number of concurrent JDBC connections.
+For reading, it will make partitions less than or equal to this maximum.
+       For writing, if the number of partitions to write exceeds this limit, the operation will coalesce the data set with this maximum before writing.
      </td>
   </tr>